Roll up, roll up! You’re about to meet the show-stopping performers of our Gondwana World Heritage Area rainforest!

 3. Lamington spiny crayfish

-To view this prickly performer you’ll need to lace your walking shoes and set out on the easy rainforest walk to cascading Morans Falls.
-Peer into crystal-clear rockpools, or even look closely around the damp forest floor during summer, to spot the tell-tale spikes and vibrant blue of Lamington’s spiny crayfish.
-These colourful crustaceans have been known to travel more than a kilometre over land between freshwater streams.
+To view this prickly performer, search in creek crossings or look closely around the damp forest floor during summer to spot the tell-tale spikes and vibrant blue of Lamington’s spiny crayfish.
+These colourful crustaceans have been known to travel more than a kilometre overland between freshwater streams.
 You won’t find them anywhere else in Australia!

 Rangers’ tip: Don’t ask this fellow for an autograph—keep your distance as his claws can deliver a painful nip!